Skip to content

 • Calcium/phosphorus imbalance

-One of the main culprits is poor diet, especially when there is too little calcium in relation to too much phosphorus in their food, or vice versa.
-And that’s something we can have a direct influence on.
+One of the main culprits is poor diet, especially when there’s not enough calcium and too much phosphorus in their food, or vice versa.
+Fortunately, we can have a direct influence on this.
 We can stop feeding them mealworms and sunflower hearts, for example.

 But they love mealworms!

-Yes, because they are total Homer Simpsons!
-They’re all for munching on the yum stuff.
-Especially the stuff that’s bad for them: anything extra salty, sweet, or fatty.
-A bit like us, really.
+This is true, but remember: they’ll eat just about anything, and they’re well up for munching on foods they find tasty.
+Does this include unhealthy stuff?
+It most certainly does; that’s anything extra salty, sweet, or fatty.
+They’re a bit like us, really.
 But unlike us, they don’t know it’s bad for them.

 Which foods are bad for hedgehogs

-The ideal hedgehog’s total diet would have a calcium to phosphorus ratio of 2:1 to 1:1.
+The ideal hedgehog’s total diet would have a calcium to phosphorus ratio of between 2:1 and 1:1.
 Anything outside that range can quickly cause them a whole heap of health hazards.

-Take sunflower hearts, they have a disastrous ratio of 1:15!
-And mealworms one of 1:7.
-Furthermore, mealworms are highly addictive to hedgehogs, soon making them only want to consume those.
-Other poor ratio foods are beetles, peanuts, and crickets.
+Take sunflower hearts.
+They have a disastrous ratio of 1:15.
+Mealworms, meanwhile, manage a ratio of 1:7.
+Furthermore, they’re highly addictive to hedgehogs, soon making them only want to consume them.
+More like meal-to-avoid worms in our book!

 calcium phosphorus ratio